Felar59/Felar59/README.md

 **`Profesional code cooker 🍤`**

-I'm a french developer searching for 💸money💸 and shrimp.
+I'm a french developer searching for project ♻️

 ---